 - Sushi Den/Izakaya Den/OTOTO

-- Is there any bathroom at the venue?
+Are there any bathrooms at the venue?

-- OTOTO is closed, as usual, on Mondays and Tuesdays.
-However on Wednesday, we will be using our OTOTO kitchen and staging the event from there.
+- OTOTO is closed as usual on Tuesdays.
+However, on Wednesday, OTOTO is also closed as we will be using our OTOTO kitchen and staging the event from there.